 Core areas of research includes:

-The center has consulted and provided services to defense contractors, NASA, Department of Energy, water management agencies, Department of State, and U.S. Department of Education, among others.
+The center has consulted and provided services to defense contractors, NASA, the Department of Energy, water management agencies, the Department of State, and the Department of Education, among others.

-This club exists to better serve environmental awareness on campus, increase environmental friendliness and create a community of like-minded individuals who share ideas and engage the Florida Tech community through service, fundraising and events.
+The Florida Tech Environmental Club exists to better serve environmental awareness on campus, increase environmental friendliness and create a community of like-minded individuals who share ideas and engage the Florida Tech community through service, fundraising, and events.

-Environmental science careers are found in government agencies at the local, state and federal level, as well as environmental consulting firms, not-for-profit organizations (such as conservancies) and higher education.
-Environmental scientists often interact with other scientists (chemists, biologists, oceanographers, for example) as well as engineering firms and politicians.
+Environmental science careers are found in government agencies at the local, state and federal level, as well as environmental consulting firms, nonprofit organizations (such as conservancies), and higher education.
+Environmental scientists often interact with other scientists (chemists, biologists, and oceanographers, for example), as well as engineering firms and politicians.

-The Occupational Outlook Handbook, published by the U.S. Department of Health Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.

-Employment of environmental scientists and specialists is projected to grow 15 percent from 2012 to 2022.
-While one area of growth is expected to be in private consulting, environmental science careers also include positions as climate change analysts, remediation managers (clean up of contaminated environmental sites), environmental health specialists or environmental chemists.
-For more information on other careers, check The Occupational Outlook Handbook.
+Employment of environmental scientists and specialists is projected to grow 15% from 2012 to 2022.
+While one area of growth is expected to be in private consulting, an environmental resource management career can also include a position as a compliance officer, remediation manager (clean-up of contaminated environmental sites), or managerial position in land planning and conservation.

 Although not an exhaustive list, examples of jobs in environmental science include: